.png)

 Once you have a partner on the hook, make it as easy as possible for them to book you.
 Marketers may have the money, but they don’t always have the time.
 By using Passionfroot’s Proposal feature, you can tie the knot on your current conversations in a professional way that easily converts.
 Simply create the package or product you discussed with the partner, send over the proposal, and if the partner likes it, you’ll get a booking instantly!

-In the end, there’s no right way to reach out to brands.
+In the end, there’s no right way to reach out to get a brand partnership.
 It’s just about taking the initiative.
 The worst that can happen is that they say no, but the best that can happen is pretty amazing.
+Take the first step towards securing those collaborations and watch your business soar to new heights.